bbbradsmith/binxelview/readme.txt

 After transferring the palette, you will need to select another preset to view other data in the file using that palette.

+If using the Random automatic palette, the "Auto" button can be used to generate a new random palette.

 Other Notes
 -----------